farm/corda-docs/content/en/docs/corda-os/4.7/reissuing-states.md

 {{< warning >}}
 To use the same proof twice or more, states would have to be reissued many times.

 It is possible to create many `ReIssuanceRequest` requests for the same states.
-Therefore, before reissuing states, the issuing party must check if any of the requested states have already been reissued.
+Therefore, before reissuing states, the issuing party must check if the requested states have already been reissued.
 The CorDapp performs a check through querying `ReIssuanceLock` objects to prevent accidental reapproval, but in parallelized environments a form of request de-duplication must be used in the calling application.

 {{< /warning >}}